ARM-software/astc-encoder/Docs/Building-BE.md

 ## Run astcenc

-The cross-compiled `astcenc` binary runs as normal, and can access host files, but must run through QEMU to do the instruction-set translation.
+The cross-compiled `astcenc` binary runs as normal, and can access host files, but must run through QEMU to do the instruction set translation.

 ```
 qemu-mips64 ./bin/astcenc-none ...